24bat/24bat/README.md

 ## 🧠 Welcome to my corner of the internet!

-# 👋 Hi, I'm Johannes Kwofie
+# 👋 Hi, I'm Johannes
 🔐 **Aspiring Penetration Tester**
 💻 Passionate about **Web App Security, Networking, and Cloud (AWS)**
 📚 Continuously learning and sharing my journey in **Cybersecurity**